Seventh Avenue station (IND Culver Line): Station layout

 This station has two island platforms and four tracks.
 South of this station, the express tracks separate from the local tracks and rejoin beneath them north of Fort Hamilton Parkway, then rise up again.
-The tile band is mustard yellow with a sienna brown border, set in a three-high "express station" course.
-The top border is slightly wider than the bottom and bisects the center of the band at regular intervals.
-This appears to be a modern aberration done during a renovation sometime in the 1980s as historical images show standard IND style color bands before 1972.
-There is evidence of water damage on both trackside walls.

 While this station is underground and Fourth Avenue is on an elevated trestle, this station is actually at a higher elevation than Fourth Avenue.
 This is because Brooklyn's topography slopes downwards towards the west (hence the neighborhood name of Park Slope), allowing the line to enter into the hillside between the two stations.

+The tile band is mustard yellow with a sienna brown border, set in a three-high "express station" course.
+The top border is slightly wider than the bottom and bisects the center of the band at regular intervals; historical images show standard IND style color bands before 1972.
+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Church Avenue, the next express station to the south; the yellow tiles used at the Seventh Avenue station are also used at 15th Street–Prospect Park and Fort Hamilton Parkway, the two local stations between Seventh Avenue and Church Avenue.

 The station contains a full-length mezzanine with exits at 7th Avenue and 8th Avenue.
 Before January 2018, there was around 500 ft of open mezzanine stretching across the station outside of fare control. while much of the space within fare control was fenced in.
 The full-time fare control area and station booth was located in the middle of the mezzanine, between 7th Avenue at 8th Avenue.
 Waist-high turnstiles led to single staircases to either platform.
 Unstaffed entrances were located at the either end of the station, allowing customers to exit the station without having to walk to the middle area.
 Full-height High Entry-Exit Turnstiles (HEETs) were formerly present at these locations.
 There was a passageway within fare control from the platform stairs at 7th Avenue to a HEET turnstile leading to the station booth.
-There are four staircases to each platform, two at the 7th Avenue end and two at the 8th Avenue end.
+One elevator and four staircases go down to each platform, two at the 7th Avenue end and two at the 8th Avenue end.
 One staircase from each platform formerly led to the mezzanine, but has been closed off.
 Crossovers between service directions are available at all staircases.

 Exits

 There are eight street stairs – four going up to all four corners of 9th Street and 7th Avenue, and four going up to all four corners of 9th Street and 8th Avenue.
+An elevator to the mezzanine is on the northwest corner of 7th Avenue and 9th Street.
 The 8th Avenue entrance also has an intermediate level at the first staircase, otherwise a descending hill.

 Inside the fare control near the Eighth Avenue entrance is a large scale painting of Prospect Park's The Raven.